ryoto1993/SocketILS_Library/README.md

-In the case you want to dim all lights uniformly, for example you need to initialize or reset lighting environment, you can use following code.
+In the case you want to dim all lights uniformly, for example you need to initialize or reset lighting environment, you can use the following code.
 ~~~
 double luminosityPercent = 50.0;
 double cct = 5000.0;